dduan/duan.ca/_posts/2017-05-22-build-in-swift-compatibility-mode.md

    ticket describing the error or compiler crash.

    During the process of code reduction you may find ways to work around the compile error or crash.
-Make the changes for the workaround and repeate steps 4-5.
+Make the changes for the workaround and repeat steps 4-5.
 Maybe your project will compile this time.

 6. The issue you discovered will be fixed in the official Swift release come